 A VPK curriculum will include literacy, reading, writing and social skills, all with an emphasis on physical activity and play.
 The class size does not exceed 20 children, with a maximum teacher to child ratio of 1:11 so that individual quality and attention may be given to each child.
 The diverse activities work to engage the children mentally, physically, socially and aurally so that children can be exposed to a large range of stimulus, building skills in all areas.
 There is also the addition of homework, which will reinforce work learned during the day, as well as create a sense of discipline.

-The teachers of VPK programs are qualified children’s development associates, and the summer term teachers must have a bachelors in early childhood.
+The teachers are qualified children’s development associates, and the summer term teachers must have a bachelors in early childhood.
 Additionally, all international teachers are screened by the government.
 Above all, the teachers are passionate and caring, and will always put your child first.
 The small teacher to child ratios ensure that the teacher can always be available and active in developing the skills of each child.

 Admin Info and How to Apply

 In South Florida the VPK program is a FREE program for children of 4 years or younger.
-Enrolment begins in March, and the school year will begin in August.
+Enrollment begins in March, and the school year will begin in August.
 A full year term is 540 instructional hours, whilst the summer term is 300 hours.
 All that is required to join is a Certificate of Eligibility from the Office of Early Learning (attained by registering online or in-office), and then you are ready to go!

 A Certificate or Eligibility requires you to provide proof of your child’s age in the form of: